 For the first time ever, Annakut was offered in the British Parliament.
 This was history and the Hindu community was overjoyed by the celebrations steeped with devotion.
 Volunteers of BAPS Swaminarayan Sanstha worked hard to set up the Annakuta and other volunteers worked hard to make the whole celebration a grand success.

 The House of Commons in London celebrated Diwali and the Hindu New Year on Wednesday 29 October 2003.
-Members of Parliament from all the parties, initiated by Keith Vaz, MP organised the Diwali function in association with Hindu leaders. the Prime Minister Tony Blair, graced the occasion.
+Members of Parliament from all the parties, MP organised the Diwali function in association with Hindu leaders. the Prime Minister Tony Blair, graced the occasion.
 He highlighted Diwali as the Festival that brings hope and family unity.
 It was held in the Members’ Dining Hall.
 The Prime Minister spoke with pride of the achievements of Indians in UK.

 It was attended by more than 30 members of parliament and almost 250 outstanding members of the Hindu Community, including representatives from 52 Hindu organisations.
 The Diwali celebration was supported by the Parliamentary Host Committee and was a spectacular success.